-Note: To be sure it is the braking system that is at fault, make sure the tires are in good condition and properly inflated, that the front wheel alignments are within the recommended limits, and that the vehicle is evenly loaded.
-In addition to checking the condition of all pipes, hoses and connections, in case of possible malfunctions of the anti-lock braking system, contact a service station.
+Note: To confirm that the brake system is the problem, make sure that the tires are in good condition and properly inflated, that the front wheel alignment is within the recommended limits, and that the vehicle is evenly loaded.
+In addition to checking the condition of all pipes, hoses, and connections, if you suspect that the anti-lock braking system is not working, contact a service station.

-- Worn, damaged or dirty front or rear brake pads on one side (Chapters 1 and 9).
+- Worn, damaged or contaminated front or rear brake pads on one side (Chapters 1 and 9).

-- Seized front or rear brake piston (Chapters 1 and 9).
+- Front or rear brake piston sticking (Chapters 1 and 9).

-- Brake pads made of various materials (Chapters 1 and 9).
+- Brake shoe linings are made from different materials (Chapters 1 and 9).

 - Worn or damaged suspension or steering components (Chapters 1 and 10).

-- Wear to metal brake pad lining (Chapters 1 and 9).
+- Wear down to the metal of the brake shoe lining (Chapters 1 and 9).

-- Excessive brake disc corrosion (may occur during long-term storage of the car) (Chapters 1 and 9).
+- Excessive corrosion of the brake disc (may occur during long-term storage of the vehicle) (Chapters 1 and 9).

-- Entry of a foreign object (a piece of stone, etc.) (Chapters 1 and 9).
+- Foreign object ingress (fragments of stone, etc.) (Chapters 1 and 9).

 - Air in the hydraulic system (Chapter 1 and 9).